 If you’re a sugar junkie then this page is for you.
 It may not happen overnight, but increasingly we are becoming addicted to sugar as a population, and it starts when we’re children.

-You are about to gain an understanding of how sugar works to get you hooked, and what you can do to get it under control, along with recommended herbs for weight loss.
+You are about to gain an understanding of how sugar works to get you hooked, and what you can do to get it under control, along with recommended herbs.

 The American Psychiatric Association defines addiction, as “a complex condition, a brain disease that is manifested by compulsive substance use despite harmful consequence.”

 Recent research suggests that highly processed foods are addictive and the pleasure-seeking ‘Reward’ pathways in the brain may play a critical role in the process of developing obesity.

 The term ‘reward’ in the context of eating involves three key elements: liking (hedonics), learning (reinforcement), and wanting (motivation or incentive).
 In the brain, various hormone pathways, such as opioids and dopamine, play a role in this reward system.
 The hunger hormone ‘Ghrelin,’ released from the stomach, is also connected to the rewarding aspects of eating, especially the ‘wanting’ phase.

 Interestingly, when rats were deprived of sugar, they displayed withdrawal symptoms similar to those seen in drug withdrawal, including anxiety-like behaviors.
 This phenomenon has also been observed in humans who meet the criteria for food addiction, showing similar responses to morphine withdrawal as sugar-dependent rats.